vigneshm347/utility_prompts/GroupExpenseSplitter.md

 ---

+## Adding, Editing, and Deleting Expense Rows

+> ⚠️ **Never insert or delete rows.** The TOTAL OWED formulas reference a fixed range tied to the Helper sheet.
+Inserting or deleting rows shifts those references and breaks the totals.
+Always use the approaches below instead.

-## Adding a New Expense Row
+### Adding a new expense

-> ⚠️ The hidden Helper sheet has pre-built formulas only up to the estimated row count.
-Follow these steps to stay within that range, or to extend it if needed.

-### If you have rows remaining in the buffer
-Just type into the next empty row — formulas in the Helper sheet already cover it.
+Just type into the next empty row within the pre-built range — the Helper sheet already covers it.
+No other steps needed.

+### Editing an expense
+Click directly into the cell you want to change (expense name, amount, or share values) and type the new value.
+TOTAL OWED updates automatically.

+### Removing an expense
+**Do not delete the row.** Instead, select all cells in that row (columns A through the last person column) and press **Delete** to clear the contents.
+The row becomes blank and contributes $0 to all totals — exactly as if it never existed.

-### If you've run out of rows
+### If you've used up all rows in the buffer
-1. Go to the **Helper** sheet (right-click any sheet tab → **Unhide** → select Helper)
-2. Select the last row of helper formulas and drag them down to cover the new row
-3. Go back to the **Expenses** sheet and update the `SUM()` range in the **TOTAL OWED** row for each person column (e.g. change `SUM(Helper!C2:C50)` to `SUM(Helper!C2:C51)`)
-4. Re-hide the Helper sheet when done (right-click tab → **Hide**)

-### Tip
-When generating the file, ask Claude to use a generous buffer (e.g. 100 rows) so you rarely need to extend it.
+Ask Claude to regenerate the file with a larger row count.
+When generating, ask for a buffer of at least 2× your expected expense count so this rarely comes up.

 ---